omanshardt/js-event-handling-patterns/README.md

 **Another approach**

-Another approach is to pass a **function call** rather than a **function reference** as the second argument in the `addEventListener`-method.
-As said before this would result in the immediate execution of this function, so this function can not act directly as the listener function but it can return the function that is meant to be the listener function.
+Another approach is to place a **function call** rather than a **function reference** as the second argument in the `addEventListener`-method.
+As said before this would result in the immediate execution of this function, In conclusion this placed function does not act directly as the listener function but it can return another function that is meant to be the listener function.

 	// global scope
 	function getListenerFunction(val) {